tommeagher/nyu_20180221/basics/README.md

     * Comments

-        * Throughout the day you will see - and hear us refer to - something called comments.
+        * You will see - and hear us refer to - something called comments.
 We're not referring to that wasteland of negativity that you find at the bottom of articles on news websites.
 But just the same, ideally these comments are meant to be constructive.

         * Comments are annotations; a method for programmers to offer notes, advice or justification for why the did something in a script.